 Wade v.
-Hirschman says the extraordinary burden for modification known as the substantial change test applies unless the judgment otherwise provides for the standard that should be applied when one party seeks a modification.
+Hirschman says the extraordinary burden for modification known as the substantial change test applies unless the judgment otherwise provides.
 See, e.g., Mooney v.
 Mooney, 729 So.2d 1015 (Fla.
 1st DCA 1999) (parents agreed that beginning of school would constitute a change in circumstances which would require custody to be readdressed); Greene v.
 Suhor, 783 So.2d 290 (Fla.
 5th DCA 2001) (custody order provided that either parent could seek reconsideration of the custody issue when the child started school without showing a change in circumstances).

 That exception gives parents opportunity to reach settlement agreements providing for a less burdensome standard for modification than the substantial change in circumstances test.
 They may tap into their freedom and power to contract in the collaborative process to achieve creative solutions otherwise unavailable to a judge.

 Related Blog Posts: